Error Handling

 code | string | Machine-readable error code |

-message | string | Human-readable description |
+detail | string | Optional longer explanation |

-field | string | Which field caused the error (optional) |
+field | string | Optional offending field path |

 Error Codes